About Us

 My motto and conviction is: “Clean the world around You, start at home, that is where the ocean begins.”

-SABINA CESARONI (*1955) ITALY
+SABINA CESARONI (*1955) Delegate ITALY

 The acclaimed Italian ballerina moved on to a spiritually inspired dance.
 “Being a dancer, an actress, a dance therapist, a holistic counselor.
 Using Art as a tool of space quality to enter our capacity of creation, to create from our inside.
 Dancing on a principle of movement which is entering the field of energy and the thousands capacities of manifesting.